CPSC 110 Info

 6. Prepare for the exam using practice problems, past exams, and other resources on the CPSC 110 Links page.

 7. Thoroughly review the exam instructions outlined on the CPSC 110 Exam Instructions page.
-Note that some details on this page will be specific to the current term's midterms, however, instructions for the midterms, final exam, and challenge exam are the same.
+Note that some details on this page will be specific to the current term's exams, however, instructions for the midterms, final exam, and challenge exam are the same.
 The only difference is that the midterms are 2 hours while the final exam and challenge exam are 2.5 hours.

 Important notes about the challenge exam: